 Are most swing traders successful?

-Unfortunately, not.
+Unfortunately, most swing traders are not successful.
 The reason is due to two factors:

 - Short-term trading is a zero-sum game.